-2020 Plans
+2021 Plans

 As 2020 began we put together a plan which we expected to try to implement in 2020.
 Those plans are described in the paragraphs below.
 However, in the interim period since those plans were prepared, as described above in "Business - Growth Strategy", "Risk Factors" and elsewhere in this Report, in 2020 the world has been in the grip of a pandemic which has wreaked havoc on economies world-wide, including in the U.S., which is our primary market.
 As a result of the pandemic, restaurants, hotels, country clubs, casinos, catering houses and other of our primary customers have either been closed completely or are only partially open with significantly reduced operations.
 Accordingly, Foodservice revenues, which historically have been a significant overall portion of our revenues have been significantly reduced as most foodservice establishments cross the United States closed or had limited operations.
-As a result, Foodservice revenue in the second half of March 2020 and for the entire April 2020 experienced unprecedented declines.
+As a result, Foodservice revenue commencing in the second half of March 2020 and continuing throughout the year experienced unprecedented declines.

 Conversely, we have experienced significant growth in our on-line e-commerce revenues as overall e-commerce grew and as demand for food products continued across the United States.
 Accordingly, we have focused our resources on meeting the growth of e-commerce revenues.
-While the percentage increase in e-commerce revenues was strong, the additional e-commerce revenues did not exceed the decrease in foodservice revenues in the last two weeks of March 2020 and all of April 2020 and as result, based on currently available information, overall revenues and profits declined for that time frame.
+While the percentage increase in e-commerce revenues was strong, the additional e-commerce revenues did not exceed the decrease in foodservice revenues commencing in the second half of March 2020 and continuing throughout the year and overall revenues and profits declined for that time frame.

 In April 2020 we applied for and received a loan of approximately \$1.6 million under a program established under a recent congressionally approved program which is administered by the U.S. Small Business Administration.
-As an essential business we plan to continue operations and service our customers.
-In addition, between the government loan, the potential forgiveness of the government loan, cash on hand and our current expectations of incoming revenues, we believe we have sufficient resources to continue operating for at least the next 12 months.
-However, as we cannot predict at this time when quarantines, curfews, stay in place orders, and closures of non-essential businesses will end and general economic activity will resume, we cannot predict when our business will return to normal and the amount of economic stress we would experience.
-While we intend to continue to focus on executing on our strategic growth plans, given the current economic conditions, we are not able to determine the exact timeframe in 2020, if at all, that we can then again consider fully implementing portions of the plans described below.
+In 2021 we applied for and received \$1,748,414 in new loans under a similar government program administered by the U.S. Small Business Administration.
+In addition, between the government loans, the potential forgiveness of the government loans, cash on hand and our current expectations of incoming revenues, we believe we have sufficient resources to continue operating for at least the next 12 months.
+However, as we cannot predict at this time when quarantines, curfews, stay in place orders, and closures of non-essential businesses will end and general economic activity will resume, we cannot predict when our business will return to its pre-pandemic norms and the amount of economic stress we would experience.
+While we intend to continue to focus on executing on our strategic growth plans, given the current economic conditions, we are not able to determine the exact timeframe in 2021, if at all, that we can then again consider fully implementing portions of the plans described below.

-During 2020, we plan to attempt to expand our business by expanding our focus to additional specialty foods markets In addition, we will continue exploring potential acquisition and partnership opportunities and continuing to extend our focus in the specialty food market through the growth of the Company's existing sales channels and through a variety of additional potential sales channel relationships.
+During 2021, we plan to attempt to expand our business by expanding our focus to additional specialty foods markets.
+In addition, we will continue exploring potential acquisition and partnership opportunities and continue to extend our focus in the specialty food market through the growth of the Company's existing sales channels and through a variety of additional potential sales channel relationships.
 In addition, we are currently exploring the introduction of, or have introduced into the market, a variety of new product categories and new product lines, including private label products and proprietary branded products to leverage our existing foodservice and consumer customer base.